Railways in

 Pågatågen regional passenger trains in the Malmö / Kristianstad area.

-Operated by Arriva Sverige (Arriva site in
+Operated by VR Sverige (VR site in

 Swedish)